-Dr. Anne-José Villeneuve, assistant professor of French Linguistics at the Campus Saint-Jean and adjunct professor at the Department of Linguistics at the University of Alberta.
+Dr. Anne-José Villeneuve, associate professor of French Linguistics at the Campus Saint-Jean and adjunct professor at the Department of Linguistics at the University of Alberta.
 This article was originally published in French and has been translated with permission from the author.

 With over 300 million speakers, French is the 5th most widely spoken language in the world.
 It is also one of the official working languages of the United Nations (UN), which will be celebrating its 75th anniversary in 2020.